pain-learning/apdp_tools/README.md

 * `sim_generalise_gs.py` for generalisation instrumental avoidance task (Norbury et al. 2018 eLife)
 * `sim_motoradapt_single.py` for motor adaptation task (Takiyama 2016)
 * `sim_motorcircle_basic.py` for motor decision task (Kurniawan 2010)
-* `sim_bandit3arm_lapse.py` for the 3-arm bandit task as in the example, but with a simplified model.

 For power calculation, the simulation can be run n times with different random seeds (i.e. run the study n times) to estimate significance in group differences.
 For example, the loop below runs a simulation 50 times, each with 70 patients and controls completing 240 trials.